WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Change priority of post type registration function that was causing rewrite issues for many.
+* Fix issues with help text spots not showing up for some post type fields.
+Props pedro-mendonca.

 = 1.0.5 =
 * Explicitly set the post type and taxonomy rewrite slugs as the registered slug if no custom ones provided.
 * Prevent cptui.js from loading where it is not needed.